-Following previous studies of study social relationship structure (e.g. Koski et al. 2012; Rebeccini et al. 2011), a set of behavioral measures (Table 1) were calculated as events per monkey dyad and subjected to a principal components analysis (PCA) with varimax rotation.
+Following previous studies of study social relationship structure (e.g. Koski et al. 2012; Rebeccini et al. 2011), a set of behavioral measures (Table 1) were calculated as events per monkey dyad and subjected to a principal components analysis (PCA).
+Our solutions were rotated with the orthogonal Varimax rotation, as this has been recommended for small samples (Budaev 2010), and maximizes comparability with previous studies, which have predominately used orthogonal rotations (e.g. Stevens et al. 2015, MacFarland & Majolo 2011).
 Overall mean numbers of social dyadic interactions are provided in Appendix Table A1 in Morton et al. (2015).

 Statistical analyses

 All analyses were conducted in the R programming language, using the psych package (Revelle 2015).
 The “nfactors” function of the psych package produces a variety of preliminary statistics and an accompanying descriptive chart (Figure 1), which includes VSS, Complexity, SRMR, and empirical BIC.
-These statistics are popular, well-documented, and useful for comparisons to other tests, e.g. Kaiser’s criterion and PA; these two tests were visualized on a scree plot using a separate function – “fa.parallel”.
+These statistics are popular, well-documented, and useful for comparisons to other tests, e.g. Kaiser’s criterion and PA; these two tests were visualized using a separate function – “fa.parallel” – which automatically generates random PA eigenvalues and plots them on a scree plot.

 Following previous studies, we used PCA to identify the underlying structure of capuchins’ social relationships.
-Component loadings greater than |0.4| were considered salient (e.g. Koski et al. 2012).
-Components with high loadings (i.e. |0.7|) and/or those with four or more loadings greater than |0.4| were considered robust (Guadagnoli and Velicer 1988).
+In keeping with broad recommendations for data reduction studies on sociality (Stevens, 2012), component loadings greater than |0.4| were considered salient (e.g. Koski et al. 2012).
+However, components were not considered robust unless they possessed high loadings (i.e. |0.7|) and/or four or more loadings greater than |0.4| (Guadagnoli and Velicer 1988).
 Seventy-three dyads and 10 behavioral measures were entered into each PCA, which meets previous recommendations for having a fixed ratio of at least 5 between the sample size and number of variables (Gorsuch 1983).
-Components with high loadings (i.e. |0.7|) and/or those with four or more loadings greater than |0.4| were considered robust (Guadagnoli and Velicer 1988).
-The 2-component PCA solution comes from Morton et al. (2015).

-As initially described by Horn (1965), PA is not appropriate for FA, only PCA.
-FA and PCA often produce very similar solutions in practice, but the underlying matrix algebra differs such that when each procedure is repeated, as in PA simulations, and the results can differ considerably.
-So while many tests need not distinguish between factors and components, PA must be adjusted to support FA (Revelle 2015).
-Since we chose to use PCA for data reduction, this was not an issue in the current analysis, but we wish to highlight the nuance of all such analyses.
+Internal consistency of the component solutions was assessed with “omega-heirachical” – ωh. ωh is considered to be superior to older, and perhaps better known, measures of internal consistency, such as Cronbach’s α and Revelle’s β (Zinbarg et al. 2005). ωh represents the proportion of observed variance in the measures that is due to a general factor common to all of the items, so a small ωh suggests that the proposed structure is robust to the addition of a general factor, and as ωh approaches 1, the proposed model becomes increasingly unsuited to the data.
+The psych package includes the function “omega” to calculate ωh, along with related consistency statistics.